bulkam/Tumory/README.md

 python ReEvaluate_trained_model.py *path_to_model_file*
 ```

-- This command loads existing model and evaluate it on the training set.
-Dataset name is simply obtained from the defined path to the model.
+- This command loads existing model and evaluate it on the training set which is stored in the **datasets/processed/aug_structured_data-liver_only.hdf5** file.

 - Argument *path_to_model_file* should contain the name of the folder where the model is stored and it has to be defined.